Deformations of an affine Gorenstein toric pair: The miniversal deformation

-In this section we prove the surjectivity of the map $\psi$, which is the adjoint of the obstruction map and thus we prove that the obstruction map is injective.
-The idea of the proof is new, with the previous techniques we were not able to obtain the injectivity of the obstruction map in the degree $-R^*$ if $P$ has at least one edge of lattice length $\geq 2$, cf. \cite[Example 6.5, Remark 7.9]{m}.
+In this section we prove the surjectivity of the obstruction map $\psi$.
+The idea of the proof is new, with the previous techniques we were not able to obtain the surjectivity of the obstruction map even in the single Gorenstein degree $-R^*$, if $P$ has at least one edge of lattice length $\geq 2$, cf. \cite[Example 6.5, Remark 7.9]{m}.